 Aunt Nan’s bedroom is decorated in a cream and burgundy palette with antique four-poster bed.
 Located upstairs in the original portion of the house, it overlooks the front lawns.
-Aunt Nan, born in 1861 and the oldest of thirteen children, was a gifted seamstress.
+Aunt Nan, born in 1861, was a gifted seamstress.

 Aunt Alice/Uncle Ernest Suite